Skip to Content

 Calendar RSVP

-Runs when your RSVP status changes for an event.
+Runs when your RSVP status changes for an event — for example, when you accept, decline, or mark “maybe” on an invitation.

 Use cases: